 You may not be cleaning these things, but but here are 15 things to clean more often as well as more house cleaning tips and ideas for how to keep your house clean

 C’mon, admit it.
 Cleaning is no fun.
 It’s a chore that never seems to end.
-But while you’re cleaning the obvious things in your house like the toilets and kitchen floor, here are some things that you might forget to do… 15 Things to Clean More Often.
+But while you’re cleaning the obvious things in your house like the toilets and kitchen floor, but as I’m cleaning certain things I start to think, “Man, I always forget to do this.”
+Hello, garbage disposals, ceiling fans and window sills.